 Eleven is a Master Number, so it heightens intuition, spirituality, and even mysterious supernatural connection.
 Sometimes, eleven denotes an influential teacher who must first go through their painful lessons.

 The most common and well-known parts of a Tarot deck are the Major Arcana (22 cards) and Minor Arcana (56) collectively; it makes up the 78-card deck.
 But there are different types of Tarot decks used for specific purposes.

-These decks have recently gained momentum in popularity because they are not as regulated as the Major and Minor Arcana.
+These decks have recently gained popularity because they are less regulated than the Major and Minor Arcana.
 Anyone can produce an Oracle Deck and assign it to a specific determination.
-These decks are to showcase imagination.
+These decks are to showcase images.

 - What should I focus on this month?

 - How do I figure out my purpose?

 Tarot cards are meant for long-term questions that speak to your life journey.

 - How should I prepare for the New Year?

 - What do I think about before quitting my job?